faucetsdn/faucet/README.rst

     2. Lagopus Openflow Switch - Open Source available at https://lagopus.github.io/
     3. Allied Telesis x510 and x930 series
     4. NoviFlow 1248

-On the Allied Telesis all vlans must be included in the vlan database config on the switch before they can be used by Openflow.
+Faucet's design principle is to be as hardware agnostic as possible and not require TTPs.
+That means that Faucet excepts the hardware OFA to hide implementation details, including which tables are best for certain matches or whether there is special support for multicast - Faucet excepts the OFA to leverage the right hardware transparently.

 ================================================
-Buying Commerical Switches supporting ryu-faucet
+Buying and running commerical switches supporting ryu-faucet
 ================================================

 Allied Telesis
 --------------

  `Allied Telesis <http://www.alliedtelesis.com/sdn` sells their products via distributors and resellers.
 To order in USA call `ProVantage <http://www.provantage.com/allied-telesis-splx10~7ALL912L.htm>`.
 To find a sales office near you, visit `Allied Telesis <http://www.AlliedTelesis.com>`

+* On Allied Telesis all vlans must be included in the vlan database config on the switch before they can be used by Openflow.

 NoviFlow